cyberbotics/webots/docs/blog/Webots-2023-a-release.md

 This change of API does not induce any change to the methods.
 Python controllers developed before Webots R2023a are fully compatible with this new version.

-Moreover, in order to enrich the collection of sample controllers, all sample worlds of the device nodes provide an additional Python controller equivalent to the C controller already included to demonstrate the API functions.
+Moreover, in order to enrich the collection of sample controllers, all sample worlds of the device nodes provide an additional Python controller equivalent to the C controller already included to demonstrate the usage of the API functions.

 ---